hryer/hryer/README.md

 ## Hi there 👋 , I'm Harry 🦊
 I'm a Batman 🦇, I mean Software Engineer <br />
-Currently, I build Web3 Wallet teams for Indonesian startups.
+Currently, I build Web3 Products for Indonesian startups.
 I do a lot of research on Web3 spaces, which you can read [here](https://medium.com/hryer-dev). <br />
 Let's Meet or Talks !<br />

 ## Open Sources - Web3 Ecosystems